Suicide car bomb kills three near Somali parliament

 A Reuters photographer at the scene saw ruined cars and three-wheeled scooters overturned by the force of the blast.

-There was no immediate claim of responsibility.
-The al Qaeda-linked al Shabaab militant group frequently carries out bombings and other attacks in Mogadishu in a campaign to topple Somalia’s Western-backed federal government.
+The al Qaeda-linked militant group al Shabaab claimed responsibility.
+Al Shabaab frequently carries out bombings and other attacks in Mogadishu in a campaign to topple Somalia’s Western-backed federal government.

+“We are behind the attack at the checkpoint from where the president’s palace, parliament house and the interior ministry of the apostate government are guarded,” said Abdiasis Abu Musab, the group’s spokesman for military operations.

+He said 13 government soldiers had been killed, without offering any evidence.
+The group usually claims a higher death toll from its attacks than that of the government.

 At least 14 people were killed on Thursday when al Shabaab set off a bomb outside a busy Mogadishu hotel.